Organofluorine chemistry: Biosynthesis of organofluorine compounds

-In contrast to the many naturally-occurring organic compounds containing the heavier halides, chloride, bromide, and iodide, only a handful of biologically synthesized carbon-fluorine bonds are known.
+In contrast to the many naturally occurring organic compounds containing the heavier halides, chloride, bromide, and iodide, only a handful of biologically synthesized carbon-fluorine bonds are known.
 The most common natural organofluorine species is fluoroacetate, a toxin found in a few species of plants.
-Others include fluorooleic acid, fluoroacetone, nucleocidin (4'-fuoro-5'-O-sulfamoyladenosine), fluorothreonine, and 2-fluorocitrate.
+Others include fluorooleic acid, fluoroacetone, nucleocidin (4'-fluoro-5'-O-sulfamoyladenosine), fluorothreonine, and 2-fluorocitrate.
 Several of these species are probably biosynthesized from fluoroacetaldehyde.
 The enzyme fluorinase catalyzed the synthesis of 5'-deoxy-5'-fluoroadenosine (see scheme to right).

 History

 Organofluorine chemistry began in the 1800s with the development of organic chemistry.
-The first organofluorine compounds were prepared using antimony trifluoride as the F− source.
+The first organofluorine compound was discovered in 1835, when Dumas and Péligot distilled dimethyl sulfate with potassium fluoride and got fluoromethane.
+In 1862, Alexander Borodin pioneered a now-common method of halogen exchange: he acted on benzoyl chloride with potassium bifluoride and first synthesized benzoyl fluoride.
+Besides salts, organofluorine compounds were often prepared using HF as the F− source because elemental fluorine, as its discoverer Henri Moissan and his followers found out, was prone to explosions when mixed with organics.
+Frédéric Swarts also introduced antimony fluoride in this role in 1898.

 The nonflammability and nontoxicity of the chlorofluorocarbons CCl3F and CCl2F2 attracted industrial attention in the 1920s.
+General Motors settled on these CFCs as refrigerants and had DuPont produce them via Swarts' method.
+In 1931, Bancroft and Wherty managed to solve fluorine's explosion problem by diluting it with inert nitrogen.

 On April 6, 1938, Roy J. Plunkett a young research chemist who worked at DuPont's Jackson Laboratory in Deepwater, New Jersey, accidentally discovered polytetrafluoroethylene (PTFE).
 Subsequent major developments, especially in the US, benefited from expertise gained in the production of uranium hexafluoride.
 Starting in the late 1940s, a series of electrophilic fluorinating methodologies were introduced, beginning with CoF3.
 Electrochemical fluorination ("electrofluorination") was announced, which Joseph H. Simons had developed in the 1930s to generate highly stable perfluorinated materials compatible with uranium hexafluoride.
-These new methodologies allowed the synthesis of C-F bonds without using elemental fluorine and without relying on metathetical methods.
+These new methodologies allowed the synthesis of C–F bonds without using elemental fluorine and without relying on metathetical methods.

 In 1957, the anticancer activity of 5-fluorouracil was described.
 This report provided one of the first examples of rational design of drugs.
 This discovery sparked a surge of interest in fluorinated pharmaceuticals and agrichemicals.
 The discovery of the noble gas compounds, e.g. XeF4, provided a host of new reagents starting in the early 1960s.
 In the 1970s, fluorodeoxyglucose was established as a useful reagent in 18F positron emission tomography.
-In Nobel Prize-winning work, CFC's were shown to contribute to the depletion of atmospheric ozone.
+In Nobel Prize-winning work, CFCs were shown to contribute to the depletion of atmospheric ozone.
 This discovery alerted the world to the negative consequences of organofluorine compounds and motivated the development of new routes to organofluorine compounds.
-In 2002, the first C-F bond-forming enzyme, fluorinase, was reported.
+In 2002, the first C–F bond-forming enzyme, fluorinase, was reported.